smartbre/credit-default/README.md

 ## Evaluation

-The model underwent four interactions, each time investigating how well the model addressed Accuracy, Recall, and Precision.
+The model underwent multiple interactions, each time investigating how well the model addressed Accuracy, Recall, and Precision.
+Accuracy was emphasized to prevent misidentify defaulting customers.
 At the end the final model showed overall improvement in accuracy.

-## Conclusions

-Provide your conclusions about the work you've done, including any limitations or next steps.

-***
-Questions to consider:
-* What would you recommend the business do as a result of this work?
-* What are some reasons why your analysis might not fully solve the business problem?
-* What else could you do in the future to improve this project?
-***

 ## For More Information

-Please review our full analysis in [our Jupyter Notebook](./dsc-phase1-project-template.ipynb) or our [presentation](./DS_Project_Presentation.pdf).
+Please review our full analysis in [our Jupyter Notebook](./credit_default/notebooks/report/Classification - Credit Card Default Prediction (Models Notebook).ipynb) or our [presentation](./credit_default/reports/Phase 3_ Classification Models - Credit Card Default Prediction.pdf).

-For any additional questions, please contact **name & email, name & email**
+For any additional questions, please contact **Brent Smart smartbrent1@gmail.com**

 ## Repository Structure

-Describe the structure of your repository and its contents, for example:

 ```
 ├── README.md        <-- Main README file explaining the project's business case,
 │                        methodology, and findings
 │
-├── data             <-- Data in CSV format
-│   ├── processed    <-- Processed (combined, cleaned) data used for modeling
+├── data
-│   └── raw          <-- Original (immutable) data dump
+│   └── raw          <-- Data in excel format
 │
 ├── notebooks        <-- Jupyter Notebooks for exploration and presentation
 │   ├── exploratory  <-- Unpolished exploratory data analysis (EDA) notebooks
 │   └── report       <-- Polished final notebook(s)
-│
-├── references       <-- Data dictionaries, manuals, and project instructions
 │
 └── reports          <-- Generated analysis (including presentation.pdf)
     └── figures      <-- Generated graphics and figures to be used in reporting